A BOY SCOUT WHISTLES AND SMILES, 1969

 It’s lonely though: I live in digs because I didn’t want to lose my independence by going back to my mother and George.
 I look at other boys, and I’m aware that they’re attractive - but they’re not Peter.
 All I’ve got’s a collection of photos I took of him at school sports-days and on camping outings.
 And this silver ring I wear, which he gave me when - well, it was to celebrate a special occasion.
 Perhaps I’ll get over it in time; people do get over love affairs, so I’m told.

-It’s like what they tell Scouts - on matter what the adversity stay cheerful: in all circumstances, however difficult, a Boy Scout whistles and smiles. [pp. 97-117]
+It’s like what they tell Scouts - no matter what the adversity stay cheerful: in all circumstances, however difficult, a Boy Scout whistles and smiles. [pp. 97-117]